Plant types and subtypes: Perennials

 Thalictrum dioicumAlso known as:

-Thalictrum dioicum is best known for its, gray-green delicate foliage which resembles that of the columbine and maidenhair fern.
+Thalictrum dioicum is best known for its, grey-green delicate foliage which resembles that of the columbine and maidenhair fern.
 Male and female flowers appear on separate plants and are delicate, lantern like and very attractive.
 Male flowers are greenish-white with yellowish stamens.
 Female flowers are greenish-white with purplish pistils.

 This species is easy to grow in rich, moist, humusy, well-drained soil.
 It prefers light shade and dappled sunlight.
 It is one of the earliest plants to emerge in spring, hence the common name early meadow-rue.
 It creates an attractive background for later growing perennials.
 Blooms April and May.
 Zones 3-8